It can seem like a daunting task.

-Behavior and Social Interaction With Chinchillas
+Behavior And Social Interaction With Chinchillas

 It’s important that you realize this and spend a certain amount of time with your chinchilla each day.

-Building a Bond With Your Chin
+A Quick Guide On Building A Bond With Your Chinchilla

-Clearly, unless you have a very large garage and a huge chinchilla budget, we won’t be adopting 100 chinchillas anytime soon.
+If you weren’t aware, chinchillas run in packs (or herds) of more than 100 in the wild.
+Clearly, unless you have a very large garage and a huge budget, you probably won’t be adopting 100 chinchillas anytime soon.

 The bad news is that pairing is not always so simple with domestic chinchillas.